digital-index-of-middle-english-verse/sandbox/README.md

   Scripts presume that the `dimev` repository has been cloned to a directory sibling to this one.

 # Technical direction

+The following is a summary of plans for DIMEV data.
+A fuller treatment is provided in the [Technical Introduction](https://github.com/digital-index-of-middle-english-verse/dimev/releases/latest/download/documentation.pdf).

 - `Records.xml` will be atomized (one file per `<record>`) to make effective use of `git` distributed version control.
   Data will be parsed to identify irregularities, remediated (manually where necessary), and written to a new consistent structure.
   For instance, any field that may be an array must be an array (even if an array of one).